 PS is practicing yoga since the age of 11.
 Her yoga retreats in India have helped her gain deep insights into self-awareness.

 Vishuddhi chakra is fairly easy to awake after you have successfully triggered the Anahata and Ajna chakras.
 The most important practices for this chakra are Vipareeta Karani mudra, Jalandhara Bandha, and Ujjayi Pranayama.
-These practices are also equally crucial to master the Kriya yoga.
+These practices are also equally crucial to mastering Kriya yoga.

 There’s another minor chakra located near the Vishuddhi chakra called Lalana or Talu chakra.
 It is located at the back of your mouth exactly at the soft palate.
 The stimulation in Lalana instantly awakens the Vishuddhi chakra.
 Due to this reason, Kundalini yoga has a Kriya named Amrit pan.
 This kriya is conducted to directly stimulate the minor chakra.
 There’s one more practice, simple yet effective, called Khechari mudra described in this article.